-ABC broadcast 10 episodes of "Out of the Past: Investigating Film Noir" on its weekly series entitled Top of the Pods.
-As they say on the ABC website: "Join Robbie Buck as he presents some of the best audio to be found in the podcast universe...On Top of the Pods you can try everything and there will always be something to grab you by the ears and engage your cerebellum.
+Australian Broadcasting Corporation broadcast 10 episodes of Out of the Past: Investigating Film Noir on its weekly series entitled Top of the Pods., advertised by ABC as: "some of the best audio to be found in the podcast universe...On Top of the Pods you can try everything and there will always be something to grab you by the ears and engage your cerebellum.
 Don’t trawl through trash—listen to the Top of the Pods."